adil-hussain-84/EspressoExperiment/README.md

 If you inspect the [app/build.gradle](app/build.gradle) file, you'll see that the only two testing libraries declared in the Android tests configuration are the `espresso-core` and `fragment-testing` libraries.

-If you run the [MainActivityInstrumentedTest](app/src/androidTest/java/com/tazkiyatech/espressoexperiment/MainActivityInstrumentedTest.kt) test class, you'll see that the test run fails with a `Instrumentation run failed due to 'Process crashed.'` message.
+If you run the [MainActivityInstrumentedTest](app/src/androidTest/java/com/tazkiyatech/espressoexperiment/MainActivityInstrumentedTest.kt) test class, you'll see that the test run fails with an `Instrumentation run failed due to 'Process crashed.'` message.
 On inspection of Logcat, you'll see a message as follows:

 ```
 E/AndroidRuntime: FATAL EXCEPTION: Instr: androidx.test.runner.AndroidJUnitRunner